 - The victim should be assisted in going to the AWARE Shelter, 706 W. Michigan Ave.
 (517.783.2861).
 The victim will be examined by a specially trained nurse.
 Police contacts will be made from the AWARE Shelter.

-- The Tornado Warning will be a 3-minute steady blast on the fire siren at the fire station.
-The RDs will also be notified and will notify the RAs or a person on that floor.
+- The Tornado Warning will be a 3-minute steady blast on the fire siren at the fire station located across the street from SAU.
+The Resident Directors (RDs) will also be notified and will notify the Resident Assistants (RAs) or a person on each floor.

 - Go to the basement or lowest portion of any building.
 Any narrow passageway such as a lower hall is preferable.